AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

         enum Day d = Monday;
     }

-But even though such enumerations may be implemented using a machine word, at the language level Ada will not confuse the fact that :ada:`Monday` is a :ada:`Day` and is not an :ada:`Integer`.
+But even though such enumerations may be implemented by the compiler as numeric values, at the language level Ada will not confuse the fact that :ada:`Monday` is a :ada:`Day` and is not an :ada:`Integer`.
 You can compare a :ada:`Day` with another :ada:`Day`, though.
 To specify implementation details like the numeric